nuttycream/deeznuts/content/projects/omnichicken.md

 <img src="/images/IMG_0101.jpg" alt="chicken" style="width: 25%;">
 </p>

-Version 1, all parts were sourced by Shoaib and assembled by him.
-His design was meant to be a prototype but was ultimately used as a base for overall robot.
-Note the mechanum omni wheels.
-Because they weren't true omnidirectional wheels, they were a major headache for us.
-It's a cute little thing though.
+Version 1, parts added by Shoaib to include the raspberry pi top plate, making effectively a _cake_.
+This 3 plate design carried us pretty far, but it started to become pretty heavy and constrained in terms of space and structural rigidity.
+So we had to get a little _creative_ in terms of how the components and wiring it all up.

 ### True Omni-Wheels